Kiffhost/exalted-scripture-understanding/Rules Reference/Social/Persuade.md

 aliases:
   - persuasion
 ---
-The persuade action allows you to convince other characters to perform an [[action]] or task that you give to them.
+The persuade action allows you to convince other characters to perform an [[Action]] or task that you give to them.
 The extent of the action you can compel with persuade depends on the Intimacies of your target.

 Without an [[Intimacy]] to support your [[Social Influence#Influence roll|influence roll]], you can only convince others to take relatively trivial and riskfree actions—begging a coin from a passing stranger is about the limit.
 On the other hand, characters who have an appropriate Tie or Principle can be convinced to undertake great risks, dedicate their lives to a cause, or even die in your name.
 There are three categories of tasks characters might be asked to undertake, each based on the Intimacy being exploited:
 # Inconvenient Tasks